rm646/drop_profile_generator/README.md

 [Berry et al.'s  paper](https://doi.org/10.1016/j.jcis.2015.05.012) provides a
-good background on pendant drop measurements and the equations solved here, and also links to the [OpenDrop project](https://github.com/FrostadResearch/Pendant-drop-tensiometer-v2/tree/master/OpenDrop%20Software%20Package)for measuring surface tension from pendant drop profiles.
+good background on pendant drop measurements and the equations solved here, and also links to the [OpenDrop project](https://github.com/FrostadResearch/Pendant-drop-tensiometer-v2/tree/master/OpenDrop%20Software%20Package) for measuring surface tension from pendant drop profiles.

 ## Usage